Cincinnati Children's and Toyota Expand National Safety Program to Address Significant Disparity In Motor Vehicle Deaths Among Minority Children

 “Buckle Up for Life” Is First National Program of Its Kind – Nearly Triples the Number of Children in Seatbelts and Car Seats in Program PilotMonday, July 09, 2012

 Responding to disproportionate rates of African American and Hispanic children dying in motor vehicle-related crashes, Cincinnati Children’s Hospital Medical Center and Toyota today announced that they are doubling the reach of their groundbreaking safety education program Buckle Up for Life.
 Buckle Up for Life – or Abróchate a la Vida in Spanish – is the only national program of its kind.
-To view a video about the program, please click here.

 Research analyzed by Cincinnati Children’s – a national leader in pediatric and adolescent medicine – shows that African American and Hispanic children are more likely than other children to die in motor vehicle crashes.
 Research also shows that, due to multiple factors, African American and Hispanic children are significantly less likely than non-African American and non-Hispanic children to be buckled up in seat belts or car seats.